sabernazzani/wine-analysis/README.md

 # Wine Price-Quality Analysis

-Problem statement: As a consequence of the highly complex nature of wine as a product, the relationship between wine quality (+ value perception) and price has been a long debate and topic of research for years.
+Problem statement: As a consequence of the highly complex nature of wine as a product, the relationship between wine quality (+ value perception) and price has been a long debate and topic of research.

 ## Feature Engineer